Claire Bubb

 Claire Bubb received her A.B. in Classics: Greek and Latin from Brown University and her Ph.D. in Classical Philology from Harvard University.

-Recent teaching includes graduate seminars on the Galenic and Hippocratic corpora, on Aristotle’s zoological writings, on the social contexts of ancient science (with Alexander Jones), on food and diet in Greco-Roman antiquity, and on textual and material approaches to the Roman body (with Sebastian Heath).
+Recent teaching includes graduate seminars on the Galenic and Hippocratic corpora, on Aristotle’s zoological writings, on the social contexts of ancient science (with Alexander Jones), on Roman animals, on food and diet in Greco-Roman antiquity, and on textual and material approaches to the Roman body (with Sebastian Heath).
 She also teaches The Body in the Ancient Mediterranean in the NYU College Core Curriculum on a recurrent basis.

 Publications